 Hybrid, multi-cloud is the norm

 Enterprises are rapidly adopting cloud infrastructure as a service (IaaS), platform as a service (PaaS), and function as a service (FaaS) to increase agility and accelerate innovation.
 Cloud adoption is so widespread that hybrid, multi-cloud is now the norm.
 According to RightScale, 81% of enterprises are executing a multi-cloud strategy.
-Looking ahead, 451 Research predicts that over two-thirds of enterprises will operate a hybrid, multi-cloud environment by 2019.

 As enterprises migrate applications to the cloud or build new cloud native applications, they are also maintaining traditional applications and infrastructure.
 Over time, the balance will shift from the traditional tech stack to the new stack, but both new and old will continue to coexist and interact.

 Different cloud platforms have different features and benefits, technologies, levels of abstraction, price, and geographic footprints that make them suitable for specific services.
 Enterprises started with a single cloud provider b ut quickly embraced multiple clouds, resulting in highly distributed application and infrastructurearchitectures.

 The result of hybrid multi-cloud is bimodal IT—the practice of building and running two distinctly different application and infrastructure environments.
 Enterprises need to continue to enhance and maintain existing, relatively static environments.
 They also need to build and run new applications and scalable, dynamic software defined infrastructure in the cloud.